Razia Sirajuddin

-Razia Sirajuddin (1902-1969) was a prominent artist and "literary giant" who was active in the art and cultural scenes of pre-partition India and early Pakistan.
-She was known as Emily Brontë of Pakistan during her time due to her introspective depth, distinctive presence in Lahore's art scene, and the passionate, emotional nature of her work.
-She was known for her intellectual pursuits and a unique artistic style that sought to remain Eastern in nature while incorporating modern techniques, she was a charismatic and influential figure in her time.
+Razia Sirajuddin (1902–1969) was an artist who was active in the art and cultural scenes of pre-partition India and early Pakistan.
+She was known as the Emily Brontë of Pakistan due to her introspective depth, distinctive presence in Lahore's art scene, and the passionate nature of her work.
+She was known for her intellectual pursuits and a unique style that sought to remain Eastern while incorporating modern techniques.

-Early life and education
+Early life

-Razia Sirajuddin was educated at Sacred Heart School and later at Queen Mary College in Lahore.
-She pursued higher education in art and academics in the United Kingdom, studying at the Royal Academy of Arts in London under the esteemed artist Sir William Rothenstein, who highly regarded her potential.
-She also spent a significant amount of time studying at Oxford University.
+Razia Sirajuddin studied at Sacred Heart School and later at Queen Mary College in Lahore.
+She pursued higher education in art and academics in the United Kingdom, studying at the Royal Academy of Arts in London under Sir William Rothenstein.
+She spent a significant period studying at Oxford University.